 Oftentimes, spotting a fruit fly breeding site can be quite easy.
 It might be the trash bag that was left on the porch too long, a piece of fruit that got dropped into a bathroom trash bag instead of the kitchen trash can, or even an overripe potato in the pantry or ripening grapes in a bowl on the kitchen table.
 It is important to find every source of fermenting organic matter and dispose of in outdoor trash bins with tight-fitting lids in order to rid these pests from your home.

 However, locating fruit fly breeding sites can sometimes be quite difficult.
-If you need assistance finding breeding sites in your home or help eliminate the fruit fly infestation in your home, reach out to Quik-Kill Pest Eliminators in Illinois for a free home pest inspection.
+If you need assistance finding breeding sites in your home or help to eliminate the fruit fly infestation in your home, contact us at Quik-Kill Pest Eliminators in Illinois for a free home pest inspection.
 We'll help you eliminate those flies both quickly and effectively!
 Give us a call to learn more about our residential pest control options in Rock Island and the Quad-Cities.